 The Companies (Directors' Report) and Limited Liability Partnerships (Energy and Carbon Report) Regulations 2018 implement the UK Government's policy on SECR.
 MUS(EMEA) is required to comply with mandatory greenhouse gas reporting requirements under the SECR policy, ensuring that reporting is consistent with the relevant requirements.
-Based on the guidance provided by the Greenhouse Gas Protocol (GHG Protocol), we have calculated emissions for MUS(EMEA) UK operations only and have applied the UK government conversion factors obtained from the UK Government Department for Energy Security and Net Zero (DESNZ) (previously DEFRA).
-The comparative information has been restated to include location-based emissions in compliance with SECR requirements.
-The data in this report covers the period 1 January 2023 - 31 December 2023.
+Based on the guidance provided by the Greenhouse Gas Protocol (GHG Protocol), we have calculated emissions for MUS(EMEA) UK operations only and have applied the IEA (International Energy Agency) for Scope 1 and 2 reporting to align with the Group.
+Scope 3 emissions have been calculated using UK government conversion factors obtained from the UK Government Department for Energy Security and Net Zero (DESNZ) (previously DEFRA) to use localised travel based emission factors.

+The data in this report covers the period 1 January 2024 - 31 December 2024.

-Units Current reporting year December 2023 Comparison reporting year December 2022 [restated] Consumption of electricity used to calculate emissions 2 kWh 4,650,171 4,892,686 Consumption of gas used to calculate emissions 3 kWh 77,096 51,050 Total energy consumption used to calculate emissions kWh 4,727,267 4,943,737 Emissions from combustion of gas (Scope 1) tCO 2 e 14 9 Biogenic emissions from combustion of biogas ("green gas") (outside of scopes) 4 tCO 2 e - - Emissions from combustion of fuel for transport purposes (Scope 1) $^{\scriptscriptstyle 5}$ tCO 2 e - - Emissions from purchased electricity (Scope 2, location-based) tCO 2 e 963 946 Emissions from purchased electricity (Scope 2, market-based) 6 tCO 2 e 191 9 Emissions from business travel in rental cars or employee-owned vehicles where company is responsible for purchasing the fuel (Scope 3) 7 tCO 2 e - - Emissions from employee business travel which the company does not own or control and where not responsible for purchasing the fuel (Scope 3) 8 tCO 2 e 1,907 891 Total gross CO 2 e based on above tCO 2 e 2,884 1,847 Intensity ratio: Gross tCO 2 e/FTE 9 4.28 2.75
+Units Current reporting year December 2024 Comparison reporting year December 2023 Consumption of electricity used to calculate emissions 1 kWh 4,106,659 4,650,171 Consumption of gas used to calculate emissions 2 kWh 138,809 77,096 Total energy consumption used to calculate emissions kWh 4,245,468 4,727,267 Emissions from combustion of gas (Scope 1 - location based) 3 tCO 2 e 52 14 Emissions from combustion of gas ("green gas") (market-based) 4 tCO 2 e 0 0 Emissions from combustion of fuel for transport purposes (Scope 1) 5 tCO 2 e - - Emissions from purchased electricity (Scope 2, location-based) 4 tCO 2 e 723 963 Emissions from purchased electricity (Scope 2, market-based) 6 tCO 2 e 0 191 Emissions from business travel in rental cars or employee-owned vehicles where company is responsible for purchasing the fuel (Scope 3) 7 tCO2e - - Emissions from employee business travel which the company does not own or control and where not responsible for purchasing the fuel (Scope 3) ^{8,9} tCO2e 1,850 1,907 Total gross CO 2 e based on above tCO 2 e 2,625 2,884 Intensity ratio: Gross tCO 2 e/FTE 10 4.01 4.28